dvdvideo1234/TrackAssemblyTool/readme.md

 #### What will happen if something gets updated?
 First of all this FAQ will be UPDATED AS THE TOOL GOES.
 So everything that the tool supports will be represented here as a manual or something.
-More information I publish you can also find in [the wiki page here](https://github.com/dvdvideo1234/TrackAssemblyTool/wiki).
+More information I publish you can also find in [the wiki page here][ref-wiki].
 That's what is this FAQ for anyway ( Though most people don't bother to read it before asking )...

 #### Which addons did you work on?